Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 About this major

-A Social Policy major consists of 135 credits (nine courses).
+A Social Policy major consists of 120 credits (eight courses).

 One of the strengths of the Social Policy major is its interdisciplinary nature.
 You are able to choose courses from a variety of subjects to suit your interests.
 The 100-level introductory course 279.101 Social Policy: An Introduction forms the foundation for the advanced theory and research courses at 200-level and 300-level.
 Social Policy offers a range of interesting and highly relevant courses, each taught by staff actively engaged in research.